 2. Travel distance

 The average travel distance between floor levels in most homes is between 2.7m and 3.5m.
 In some cases the travel distance may be more.
 It is important to know what travel distance has been allowed for in any residential lift quotation you have received.
-If possible, provide this information or a copy of your house plans to a lift company prior to receiving a home elevator quotation so that it is correct and specific to your requirements.
+If possible, provide this information or a copy of your house plans to a lift company prior to receiving a home lift quotation so that it is correct and specific to your requirements.
 In some cases, additional travel distances over the average may incur an extra cost.

 3. Design features

-Residential lifts have many design features which are included in the standard package.
+Residential lifts in Perth have many design features which are included in the standard package.
 In addition to the standard items, you may also have a selection of “optional extra” features that incur an additional cost.
 It is important that you understand what design features are included in any residential lift quotation you receive.
 Always visit a showroom to inspect the design features which are included in your lift quote, or choose the specific features and finishes that you would like to be included in your residential lift quotation.
 Some specific design features like Digital Displays, Auto Dial Phones, Glass Landing Doors and LED Cabin Lighting may not be included in the standard package so it is extremely important to know what is included in your residential lift quotation to avoid any uncertainty or disappointment.
 Certain design features can make a substantial difference to the overall prices.

 4. Quality of materials